genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 - Stream the whole process (FASTQ → alignment → BAM) in a single piped command
 - Look inside aligned BAM files, and decode SAM flags
 - Merge read groups into a single BAM, and understand what the header is telling you
+- View your alignments in IGV to see what you've created

 > [!NOTE]
 > As always, we strongly suggest typing the commands out yourself rather than copying and pasting.
 It really does help it stick.